May 11, 2018

 Response.
 If the employer forms the suspicion an employee is suffering from a mental illness that’s affecting them in the workplace raising a duty to inquire, the best approach in many cases is to meet privately with the employee to discuss its concerns.
 Before doing so, get prepared and think about:

-Exercise some patience.
-Obtaining the necessary medical information in the context of a mental disability can pose some particular challenges beyond employee privacy concerns – and can demand some degree of patience from the employer.
+Exercise Patience.
 An employer’s frustration and impatience has resulted in many unfavourable human rights awards against employers.
 Employers are more accustomed to – and more comfortable with – dealing with physical disabilities, which are often visible and for which the nature of the disability, and often the restrictions, are more readily articulated and understood.
-In contrast, it might be difficult to achieve the same level of understanding of the nature of, and restrictions associated with, a mental disability.
+In contrast, it might be difficult to achieve the same level of understanding of the nature of and restrictions associated with a mental disability.
 And treatment of mental health disabilities is often complex, involving ongoing and varying treatments where the patient’s restrictions and needs can change, and involving multiple doctors, counsellors and other medical professionals.
-This can translate into a longer time frame for the employer to obtain the medical information it needs to determine the employee’s restrictions or limitations so it can formulate appropriate accommodation solutions – and fulfill its legal duty to accommodate.
+This can translate into a longer time frame for you to obtain the medical information you need to determine the employee’s restrictions or limitations so you can formulate appropriate accommodation solutions – and fulfill your legal duty to accommodate.

-Confidentiality.
-Given the continued stigmatization of mental illness, it’s not surprising that employee’s concerns about the confidentiality of their medical information is particularly acute when it’s about their mental health.
-Whenever the employer does obtain medical information from or about an employee of any kind, it’s critical to take steps to maintain the confidentiality of that information.
-The employer should share it only with those who have a need to know – but make sure to share what is necessary with those who do need to know and understand their duty to accommodate.
+Protect Confidentiality.
+Given the continued stigmatization of mental illness, it’s not surprising that employees’ concerns about the confidentiality of their medical information is particularly acute when it’s about their mental health.
+Whenever you obtain medical information from or about an employee of any kind, it’s critical to take steps to maintain the confidentiality of that information.
+Share it only with those who have a need to know – but make sure to share what is necessary with those who do need to know and understand your duty to accommodate.

-5. Be creative, thorough and genuine when identifying & assessing accommodation options
+5. Be creative, thorough & genuine when identifying & assessing accommodation options

 Outside advice.
 Employers aren’t expected to be experts in mental health or mental disability.
 Mental illness and the mental disability it can cause are complex medical issues, and there may be times when the employer needs to seek expert medical advice or guidance – but ensuring the confidentiality of the employee’s medical information is maintained.
 Employers seeking to fulfill their duty to accommodate can often also benefit from legal advice.

-Please contact your McInnes Cooper lawyer or any member of our Labour & Employment Law Team @ McInnes Cooper to discuss how we can help you understand how to fulfill your duty to accommodate employees’ mental disability.
+Please contact your McInnes Cooper lawyer or any member of our Labour & Employment Law Team @ McInnes Cooper to discuss how we can help you understand how to fulfill your duty to accommodate employees’ mental disability and check out our MC Training Workshop, Duty to Accommodate Dilemmas, to train your managers and supervisors how to accommodate mental disabilities in your workplace.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.